-It should be noted that each applicant solicitor confirms in their statutory declaration in Section H of the application form that they have read and understood these guidance notes.
+It should be noted that each applicant solicitor confirms in their statutory declaration in Section 5 of the application form that they have read and understood these guidance notes.
 As such, each applicant solicitor must ensure to read these guidance notes in full before completing their application.
-Your attention is also drawn to the Solicitors Practising Certificate Regulations 2020 and the Registered European Lawyer Regulations 2020 ("the Regulations").
+Your attention is also drawn to the Solicitors Practising Certificate Regulations 2020 & the Solicitors Practising Certificate (Application Fee) Regulations 2023 and the Registered European Lawyer Regulations 2020 & the Registered European Lawyers Qualifying Certificate (Application Fee) Regulations 2023 ("the Regulations").

-For the purpose of this guidance, all references to a practising certificate will also include a reference to a qualifying certificate, and all references to a solicitor also include a reference to a registered European lawyer in this jurisdiction.
+For the purpose of this guidance, all references to a practising certificate will also include a reference to a qualifying certificate, and all references to a solicitor also include a reference to a Registered European lawyer in this jurisdiction.